na-na-hi/renget/archive/chrprompt2.md

 >Ribombee-anon: I planned to use Ribombee or Sneasel/Weavile from the beginning, because they’re among my favorite Pokemon.
 I settled on Ribombee as my main character because I thought being tiny and being able to fly were interesting traits (of course, I then decided to make Booker flightless...), and then I made Sneasel his partner.
 I decided against using Weavile because I was worried that a duo of fully-evolved Pokemon may be overpowered.

+>Makuhita-Anon: My choices for the Pokemon I used started with who would become Makuhita.
+I decided to make him one to reflect his personality and resilient nature, and Asana was meant to be the opposite, or a foil.
+In my very first sessions of throwing ideas at the wall, before I even decided to place them upon the Sand Continent, Assy was meant to be more friendly.
+However, as I began to trim the fat and the story began to take form, she became more antagonistic towards her partner and more arrogant.
+One of my regrets is not dedicating as much time to her getting over her ego as I should have.

 If clover guild did not exist, where would you be at this point in time?

 >IV-Anon: Minor possibility I'd have joined some PMD rp group to see if it filled that niche of creativity i wanted, run into some really skeevy shit with it, and return to swearing off doing that kind of shit again.
 So realistically I'd be probably fucking around in other video games and never have picked back up doing creative art or writing.